ignaciomolina/RDFCrawler/README.md

     - Endpoints:
       - RDF: Service offers the replicated object's predicates.
       - Update: Service also has an endpoint to update crawling information.
-    - Configuration: URI has to be set in rdf_crawler.cfg